Last Updated on October 21, 2022 by The ZenMaid Team

 Offer continuous feedback and quality management

 Throughout this entire process, make sure you’re offering your team feedback and opportunities to improve.
-Not only is this important for their growth, but you need to check their work early on to maintain the levels of quality that your customers expect from your cleaning business.
+Not only is this important for their growth, but you need to check their work early on to maintain the systems and processes that your customers expect from your cleaning business.

 This is also the time to keep an eye on how well they are learning.
 Be sure to pay attention to things like: